 \subsection{Trajectory patterns as a function of the relative angle $\gamma$}

-Going back to the EPR-Bell experiment we now consider dBB trajectories for pairs of entangled particles and different values of $\gamma:=\beta-\alpha$ are shown in Fig.~\ref{fig:trajectories_gamma}.
+We now examine the Bohmian trajectories associated with pairs of entangled particles for different values of $\gamma=\beta-\alpha$, shown in Fig.~\ref{fig:trajectories_gamma}.
 In each plot, the trajectories of particle $A$ $(z_{A}(t))$ are shown on the left for different initial conditions, while the trajectories of particle $B$ $(z_{B}(t))$ are shown on the right.
 For each realization, two particles are entangled, and the trajectories of an entangled pair are drawn with the same color.\\

 \paragraph{Perfect anticorrelation: $\gamma=0$} We first consider the reference configuration $\gamma=0$, for which the two-particle state takes the singlet form and leads to perfect spin anticorrelation (see Fig.~\ref{fig:trajectories_gamma}(a)).
 The corresponding wave function reads :